Illinois Compiled Statutes

 every other month, a summary report of final disciplinary actions taken

-upon disciplinary files maintained by the Disciplinary Board.
+upon disciplinary files maintained by the Medical Board.

 The summary reports shall be made available to the public upon request and payment of the fees set by the Department.
 This publication may be made available to the public on the Department's website.
 Information or documentation relating to any disciplinary file that is closed without disciplinary action taken shall not be disclosed and shall be afforded the same status as is provided by Part 21 of Article VIII of the Code of Civil Procedure.